SpaceX Falcon Heavy: How the biggest rockets in history stack up

 Falcon Heavy

-Status: First test flight scheduled for February 6
+Status: First test flight took place February 6

 Height: 229.6 feet (70 meters)